- About Homelessness

 Dear Friends and Colleagues,

-At the Alliance, our staff formed new partnerships with homeless advocates, local and federal officials, and other stakeholders to advocate for evidence-based, cost-effective solutions.
-We stayed hard at work producing the latest research and guidance for communities and homeless assistance providers across the country so that they could work more efficiently and more cost-effectively, and target their services more precisely.
+Alliance staff formed new partnerships with homeless advocates, local and federal officials, and other stakeholders to advocate for evidence-based, cost-effective solutions.
+We stayed hard at work producing the latest research and guidance for communities across the country so that they could work more efficiently and more cost-effectively.

 President and CEO, National Alliance to End Homelessness